 - is not actively caring for dependents or household members (either dependent care sick time or dependent well care should be used for these purposes).

 In a given week, an employee may do some work on campus or remotely, take some paid time off, and use an Excused Absence.
-This temporary benefit can supplement pay for an employee who is involuntarily idled due to the COVID-19 public health emergency, up to the employee's originally planned termination date or appointment end date, as follows:
+This temporary benefit can supplement pay for an employee who is involuntarily idled due to the COVID-19 public health emergency, up to the employee's originally planned termination date or appointment end date.

 For more details, review this information on how to report time and absences using Excused Absence and the updated Excused Absence Policy.

 A second use of an emergency excused absence is to care for dependents (immediate family or household members) who are well, but who've had their schooling or care arrangements disrupted.
 Use an emergency excused absence (with a reason of Dependent Well Care) to sustain pay while caring for well dependents with disrupted schooling or care arrangements.
-Full-time employees may use up to 10 paid days, if needed, between January 1 and June 30, 2021.
+Full-time employees may use up to 10 paid days, if needed, through December 31, 2021.
 Unused well dependent care days may not be carried forward from 2020 to 2021.
 Eligible part-time employees may use a prorated benefit.

 Who is Eligible?